openwebmail/openwebmail/src/data/openwebmail/doc/readme.txt

 VIRTUAL HOSTING
 ---------------
 You can have as many virtual domains as you want on same server with only one copy of openwebmail installed.
-Open Webmail supports per domain config file.
+OpenWebMail supports per domain config file.
 Each domain can have its own set of configuration options, including domainname, authentication module, quota limit, mailspooldir ...

 You can even setup mail accounts for users without creating real unix accounts for them.
 Please refer to Kevin Ellis's webpage:
-"How to setup virtual users on Open WebMail using Postfix & vm-pop3d" (http://www.bluelavalamp.net/owmvirtual/)
+"How to setup virtual users on OpenWebMail using Postfix & vm-pop3d" (http://www.bluelavalamp.net/owmvirtual/)

 eg: To create configuration file for virtualdomain 'sr1.domain.com'